Skip to main content

 raise HTTPException(status_code=401, detail="Unauthorized")

-The cron poller stays API-key-only so it can run unattended.
-Everything behind the dashboard uses the same JWT the browser already has.
+The cron poller stays API-key-only so it can run unattended, and everything behind the dashboard reuses the same JWT the browser already has.

 Sanitize third-party HTML on write

-The last fix is unrelated to login and worth the same attention.
-The scraper pulls job descriptions from Greenhouse as HTML.
-"Greenhouse gives you clean HTML" is a comfortable assumption and a wrong one.
-The description can contain inline event handlers, arbitrary tags, and whatever the posting company's ATS editor emitted.
+The last fix has nothing to do with login, but it deserves the same attention.
+The scraper pulls job descriptions from Greenhouse as HTML, and "Greenhouse gives you clean HTML" is a comfortable assumption that happens to be wrong; a description can contain inline event handlers, arbitrary tags, and whatever the posting company's ATS editor decided to emit.

 apps/job-api/app/services/sanitize.py